 Then look at particular examples of the examination paper and for specific practical demonstrations, such as – Kinetics – how concentration affects rates of reaction:

 Titrations – working out the solution concentration:

-As you click on one link you will be recommended to lots of other links, please experiment and find those that are best suited to you in terms of learning and style.
+As you click on one Chemistry revision video you will be recommended lots of other videos to watch, please experiment and find those that are best suited to you in terms of learning and style.

 A great way to improve your A-Level Chemistry revision strhttps://www.oxfordcollege.ac/courses/ategy is to use past exam papers to understand the kind of questions you might be asked in your practical exam.
 These, alongside Chemistry revision videos, can help you become more familiar with A-Level Chemistry experiments.